bambii7/jhead/README.md

 # Exif Jpeg header manipulation tool

-A nim port of Matthias Wandel C http://www.sentex.net/~mwandel/jhead/
+This is a  Nim port of Matthias Wandel Jhead utilility.
+A jpg header manipulation tool. http://www.sentex.net/~mwandel/jhead/
+There are breaking interface changes.
+Where single dashed commands `-di` are expanded to double dashed and verbose naming `--delete-iptc`.

 # Build